dwyl/env2/Readme.md

 #### Alternative: `.env` File

 Another standard for storing environment variables is a `.env` file.
 This is a list of variables of the following form.
-This a very explicit way of listing environment variables, without the extra syntax of a JSON.
+This a very explicit way of listing environment variables, without the extra syntax (_potential human/input error_) of a JSON file.
 It also allows for easier copying and pasting into the terminal (as, with an `export` keyword prepended to each line) this is a list of \*sh commands to export environment variables.

 ```bash
 DB_HOST=127.0.0.1